lgommans/dro.pm/README.md

 GPLv3: see the `./LICENSE` file.

+**Security**

+Because users can create what looks like files on your domain, they can also do website verification and claim your site at third parties.
+To avoid this, you should identify which third parties are relevant to you and block illegitimate verification attempts.
+In my case, this was done by configuring the web server to block user agents containing 'site-verification' (case-insensitive).

+You might also want to create a `favicon.ico` and `robots.txt`.

 **To do**

 There are many ideas I have for this project, but most are hard to place in the UI.
 The main feature